-- According to UNCTAD (2016), an estimated 109 Mt per year of iron ore capacity was added in 2015, and it identifies 115-236 Mt of new mining capacity coming on stream by end-2018.
-Some closures will take place but UNCTAD expects a net addition to iron ore mining capacity over the three-year period. - Bloomberg predicts that, in the short-term, the world iron ore market will be characterized by oversupply.
-This will prevent prices from rising to peak level and they will be determined by additional investments, particularly by mining giants.
-However, using an optimistic 2% long-term growth rate in Chinese demand, the global iron ore market may reach a 50 Mt deficit by 2020, based on a Business Intelligence study of company schedules of new mine supply.
+Bloomberg predicts that, in the short-term, the world iron ore market will be characterized by oversupply.
+This will prevent prices from rising to a peak level and they will be determined by additional investments, particularly by mining giants.
+However, using an optimistic 2% long-term growth rate in Chinese demand, the global iron ore market may reach a 50 Mt deficit by 2020, according to a Business Intelligence study on company schedules of new mine supply.